Ricardo-AEA: AEA Technology plc

-Rebrandings and former names
+Under Ricardo

+In November 2012, it was announced that the international engineering and management consulting specialist Ricardo had agreed terms to purchase AEA Technology in exchange for £18 million.
+Following the completion of the acquisition, it was rebranded as Ricardo-AEA.
+While Ricardo took on the environmental business and many of the staff, integrating them into its own operations, the large pension liability built up from when AEA Technology was much larger and unsupportable by the smaller residual company, was transferred to the UK Government's Pension Protection Fund.
+Within one year of the acquisition, Ricardo-AEA was reporting positive fiscal performance alongside expansion within the UK and international markets.

+In September 2015, Ricardo-AEA announced that it was rebranding as Ricardo Energy & Environment.

-Ricardo-AEA was formed by acquisition of AEA Technology.
-AEA Technology included a division previously known as the Energy Technology Support Unit (ETSU); many reports published under this name are still in circulation.
-AEA Technology, for a time, included branding as "Future Energy Solutions (incorporating the Energy Technology Support Unit (ETSU))".
+Dating back to the AEA Technology era, the firm has operated a division that was at one stage known as the Energy Technology Support Unit (ETSU).
+For a time, it has used the branding as "Future Energy Solutions (incorporating the Energy Technology Support Unit (ETSU))".
 Another former division of AEA Technology was Momenta.
 This provided services to the public sector, offering services including research management, knowledge transfer, best practice, fund management and behaviour change programmes.
 Its major programmes included Envirowise for DEFRA and Knowledge Transfer Partnerships for the Technology Strategy Board.
 Momenta and the Digital Solutions Business (a small IT sub unit) were merged into the rest of AEA in the UK, creating AEA Consulting (an internal name) or AEA Europe.

+During June 2025, it was announced that the Canadian consultancy firm WSP Global was set to acquire Ricardo in exchange for £363.1 million.